Banging Toolbox

 Delta power tools 23-197 8-inch

-- Tool rest has a built-in drill bit rest, ensuring a good angle when sharpening drill bits.
+• Tool rest features a built-in drill bit rest, ensuring an accurate angle when sharpening drill bits.

-- Independently adjustable tool rests. compensate for worn wheels and allows for different grinding angles.
+• Independently adjustable tool rests compensate for worn wheels and enables different grinding angles.

 #5 The WEN DIY bench grinder